 Dr Aspin also said that staff did have some concerns but, because she was taking her medication, was willing to engage with mental health staff, had a sensible adult at home to look after her, had the capacity to make her own decisions and wanted to go home, the decision was made to discharge her.

 Lorna’s family, however, told the inquest that they had put their faith in the professionals at Bradford District Care Trust, but felt that there had been “a lack of care.”
-Her sister Sharon Charlton complained about no one picking up the phone when the family had tried ringing a list of the Trust’s out-of-hours emergency numbers to get her help.
+Her sister Sharon Charlton complained that no one had answered the phone when the family had tried calling a list of the Trust’s out-of-hours emergency numbers to get her help.

 During the inquest, Sharon expressed concerns that the change of medication could have influenced what happened to her sister.